dangitrp/medical-rp-guide/docs/Modern/Mental-Health.md

 - Binge eating or purging behaviors
 - Significant weight changes
 - Physical signs such as fatigue, dizziness, or changes in skin and hair.

 ---

+### Intermittent Explosive Disorder

+#### Symptoms:
+{: .no_toc }

+- Recurrent, sudden episodes of aggressive behavior or explosive outbursts.
+- Disproportionate reaction to minor provocations or stressors.
+- Feelings of tension or arousal before the outburst, followed by a sense of relief or guilt afterward.

+#### Medication
+{: .no_toc }

+- Antidepressants
+  - Selective serotonin reuptake inhibitors - SSRIs
+  - Serotonin-norepinephrine reuptake inhibitors - SNRIs
+- Mood stabilizers
+  - Lithium
+  - Valproate

+---